It's official- BeaconLit is back! Join us on Saturday 12th July 2025 at Ivinghoe Old School Community Hub and Ivinghoe Town Hall, both LU7 9EP.

 Our lovely committee of volunteers are working hard to create an excellent programme, so we'll update this page regularly.
 Visit our blog for news as it comes.

-Please note the Committee are still working hard to complete the programme - names and timings may change.
+Please note that the Committee are still working hard to complete the programme - names and timings may change.

 Sponsored by Orenda Books